nf-core/chipseq/docs/usage.md

 ## Reference Genomes

 ### `--genome`
-The reference genome to use for the analysis, needs to be one of the genome specified in the config file.
-This is `False` by default and needs to be specified.
-For example:
+Key of reference genome when using the precompiled reference file bundles specified in the iGenomes config.
+It's not required if the user supplies all required references directly on the command line.
 * Human: `--genome GRCh37`
 * Mouse: `--genome GRCm38`